 - DJ Osmo Pocket 2 (UK*) (USA*)

 - iPhone 11 (UK*) (USA*)

-At the moment I edit on Final Cut Pro for Mac but I started by editing on iMovie.
+For years I edited on Final Cut Pro for Mac, but I started by editing on iMovie.
 I did this for years before I decided to upgrade.

 You’ll find the tech I use on my Amazon Storefront here: Emma Cruises Storefront.